abhishekk-y16/MarcAndreessen_ASCII_Minor-II/README.md

 ## How it works

-- Loads an Image with OpenCV, converts to Grayscale, scales to a user-specified width, maps pixel brightness to characters from a charset, and prints/saves the resulting lines.
+- Loads an Image with OpenCV, converts to Grayscale, scales to a user-specified width, maps pixel brightness to characters from a charset, and prints/saves the resulting Lines.

 ## Quick start